 Did you know ham is the most consumed pork product?
 Mainly because the ham comes from the butt of the pig and most pigs got plenty of butt!
 In the U.S., nearly 65 million pigs are raised each year.
-Sounds like a lot, right?
+It sounds like a lot, right?
 Don’t worry, China has us beat with almost 300 million pigs.
 Interested in knowing more about where animals are raised, check out this graph from The Economist.

 Carefully pull the ham out.
 It will be falling off the bone.
 I promise you!

 I made up the Corn Chowdah Mac ‘n Cheese from Rachael Ray’s magazine this month to go with the ham.
-I substituted sweet potatoes for baking, but otherwise followed the directions.
+I substituted sweet potatoes for baking but otherwise followed the directions.
 It was yummy!
-And had bacon top.
+And had a bacon top.
 The perfect match for the ham.
 Here are a few more of my favorite leftover ham recipes.

 Plus, we had plenty of leftovers!
 Which means easier meals all week!
 Yay!